logrange/website/blog/performance.md

 The computer has SSD drive with `256Gb` capacity.
 When the tests were run, we tried to have at least `100Gb` of the disk space available, cleaning data periodically and rerunning the tests.

+The stand-alone machine was chosen just to get some relative numbers with eliminating network, which we don't have control over, but which could affect the tests results significantly.

-We spent several hours on tuning Kafka, which was run in a single-node configuration with no compression.
-The test-code for Kafka was written in Java, because the client in GoLang did not show better results compared to the Java client.
+We spent reasonable time on tuning Kafka, which was run in a single-node configuration with no compression.
+Also, the test-code for Kafka was written in Java, because the GoLang client did not show good results compared to the Java client.

 Each test-run included 1, 2, or 4 clients (processes) which opened connections to one of the systems.
 The clients created 1, 2, 4 or 8 java-threads/go-routines which wrote 2,000,000 records to a Logrange partition or to a Kafka topic.
-Every one of the thrads/go-routines had dedicated partition/topic.
+Every one of the threads/go-routines had dedicated partition/topic.
 All records were either `100` or `512` bytes each.

-Clients and the tested system (Kafka or Logrange) were run on the same machine, so the network was not envolved, and all the connections were established through the network loopback.
+Clients and the tested system (Kafka or Logrange) were run on the same machine, so the network was not involved, and all the connections were established through the network loopback.

 We ran the test scenario several times with different settings and recorded the results in the tables below.